 Cloud Foundry Routing Architecture

-This topic explains routing flow and architecture in Cloud Foundry.
+This topic explains routing flow and architecture in Cloud Foundry Application Runtime.
 Cloud Foundry’s routing tables must be updated before it can route external client requests to an app.

 Because each app can have many instances, one app route can go to multiple containers.
 As Diego moves and scales app instances, the route emitter on each cell sends messages to NATS or the Routing API to register and de-register routes to the cell’s app instances.